A hormone readiness assessment is an evaluation conducted by a healthcare professional to determine if a patient is ready to begin hormone therapy.

 You do not have be trans to be eligible for hormone therapy.
 Hormone therapy can be medically necessary for a range of people, including those who are non-binary, genderqueer, or gender diverse.

-In some cases, health care providers may prescribe hormones even when these four criteria are not met.
+In some cases, health care providers may prescribe hormones even when these criteria are not met.
 For example, a health care provider may prescribe hormones as an alternative to unsupervised hormone use.
 Also, the presence of mental health concerns (such as depression or anxiety) or addiction does not necessarily mean you do not meet the criteria.
 Instead, these concerns will need to be reasonably managed prior to, or during, hormone therapy.